33 Critical Copy Questions

 It may appear that way, but truly great copy goes much deeper than that.

-Highlight this: The more I understand about someone, the better I can connect with and the better I can serve them.
+Jot this down: The more I understand about someone, the better I can connect with and the better I can serve them.

 And notice I didn’t say “sell them”…